jhou98/BasicDjangoApp/README.md

 ## Database
 ### Creating a new table
 - Walkthrough of setting up a MySQL database and adding data to the table
+- A sample of how to setup and connect to a cloud database (Azure SQL Database) can be found in [Walkthrough.md](Walkthrough.md)
 - To start off, create a new MySQL server and save the settings into the DATABASES in __settings.py__
 - To create a table, we simply need to create a new model class and migrate the class to our database.
 Create the following model and follow the steps in Part 1 to link it to our database.
     ```python